-We provide counselling and legal information to clients who come to us for help to the best of our capabilities.
-We also do referrals for clients whose situations can be better addressed by other agencies, including but not limited to: seeking shelter, family therapy, and legal representation.
+We also do referrals for clients whose situations can be better addressed by other organisations or agencies, including but not limited to: seeking shelters, family therapy and legal representation.

 We are able to provide services in English and Malay and, by appointment, in Mandarin and Tamil.